dding3/analytics-zoo/pipeline/src/main/scala/com/intel/analytics/bigdl/pipeline/ssd/README.md

 In the above commands

-* -f: where you put your demo data
+* -f: where you put your image data
 * --caffeDefPath: caffe network definition prototxt file path
 * --caffeModelPath: caffe serialized model file path
 * -t: network type, it can be vgg16 or alexnet
-* --nclass: number of detection classes
+* --nclass: number of detection classes.
 * -i: image set name with the format ```voc_${year}_${imageset}```, e.g. voc_2007_test
 * -b: batch size
 * -r: input resolution, 300 or 512